 8 whole cardamoms

-8 curry leaves (get them at Indian grocery stores--then dry some, they are better fresh but ok dried and much more convenient)
+8 curry leaves (get them at Indian grocery stores in the produce section--then freeze or dry some, they are better fresh but ok frozen or dried and much more convenient)

 1 large onion, chopped